Accessibility statement for Pennine Care NHS Foundation Trust

 Disproportionate burden

-We believe that fixing the issues would be a disproportionate burden within the meaning of the accessibility regulations.
-We will review this as part of our annual website improvement and hosting.
+We’ve assessed the cost of fixing the issues with these documents.
+We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.